manuelcoppotelli/manuelcoppotelli.github.io/src/lib/posts/aws-eks-high-density-pods.md

 slug: aws-eks-high-density-pods
 title: AWS EKS high-density pods
 date: 2021-11-23
-excerpt: "AWS recently released a new version of the AWS-CNI that allows more Pods per node..."
+excerpt: 'AWS recently released a new version of the AWS-CNI that allows more Pods per node...'
 tags: [Cloud, AWS, Kubernetes, CNI]
 ---